akimd/bison/examples/c/bistromathic/README.md

 - Its interface is pure.
 - It uses a custom syntax error with location tracking, lookahead correction and token internationalization.
-- It enables debug trace support with formatting of semantic values.
+- It supports debug traces with semantic values.
 - It uses named references instead of the traditional $1, $2, etc.

 It also uses Flex to generate the scanner.